syncopika/visual_novel_maker/README.md

 ```
 *Screen.<b>menuScreen</b>(menuBackground, style)*

 Takes two parameters. *menuBackground* should be a string containing the path to the desired background image for the menu screen. *style* should be the string "col" (still working on adding other options), indicating that the menu buttons (currently only the start button) should appear as a column on the right side of the screen.
 This method should be declared after *Screen.make()*.
 Right now the only option is "col".
 Sorry!
+Also, this method also creates the start button, so it must be invoked for the game to work.
+If no background image is available, use an empty string in place ("").

 <hr>
 ###Game